Ensono/amido.github.io/docs/infrastructure_code.md

 ** Client only
 -->

 All infrastructure tooling is done with [Terraform](https://www.terraform.io/), as a method for implementing our infrastructure as code.
-Terraform uses workspaces as the main mechanism of segragating states.
+Terraform uses workspaces as the main mechanism of segregating states.

 ## Terraform